isaacHagoel/svelte-dnd-action/README.md

 ```

 #### Input:
-An object with the following attributes:
+An options-object with the following attributes:
 - `items`: Array.
 The data array that is used to produce the list with the draggable items (the same thing you run your #each block on)
 - `flipDurationMs`: Number.
 The same value you give the flip animation on the items (to make them animated as they "make space" for the dragged item).
 Set to zero or leave out if you don't want animations.
 - `type`: Optional.
 String. dnd-zones that share the same type can have elements from one dragged into another.
 By default all dnd-zones have the same type.